Arkinstroy/startup/README.md

 Simon service

 I learned about how to fetch data from remote sources in a basic web app.
 I specifically learned how to store and fetch different points of data to and from a web application.
 This was especially useful because it allows for functionality to store and then fetch scores without them being lost on reload.

+Simon DB

+Although I already knew the basics of databases, it helped to learn about storing sensitive information in environment variables.
+In my startup, this is probably something I should change by storing API keys in the environment variables instead of in the code itself.
+That way it is not visible publicly.